 Upon successful completion of all program requirements, students are awarded a Computer Information Technology diploma.

 Graduates of Lethbridge College's Computer Information Technology diploma program are eligible to receive 30 credits towards a number of post-diploma bachelor's degrees in Commerce, Management, Human Resources/Labour Relations, and Science at Athabasca University.
 To explore your options, please visit www.athabascau.ca

 Griffith University, Australia

 Graduates of Lethbridge College’s Computer Information Technology diploma program are eligible to transfer credit towards the completion of a Bachelor of Information Technology at Griffith University, in Australia.
-All students will be provided with an approved course completion pathway at time of offer of admission into a Griffith program.
+All students are provided with an approved course completion pathway at time of offer of admission into a Griffith program.
 For more information, please visit www.griffith.edu.au/credit

 University of Lethbridge

-Graduates of Lethbridge College’s Computer Information Technology diploma program with a cumulative GPA of at least 2.5 are eligible for admission into the University of Lethbridge's Post-Diploma Bachelor of Science (Computer Science) program.
+Graduates of Lethbridge College’s Computer Information Technology diploma program with a minimum cumulative GPA of 2.5 are eligible for admission into the University of Lethbridge's Post-Diploma Bachelor of Science (Computer Science) program.
 Admitted students will be third-year degree level students in the university's Faculty of Arts and Science in all respects.
 For more information, please see an academic advisor and visit https://www.uleth.ca

 Take a Viewbook